Whether heading into the backcountry or lighting up the night while car camping, we’ve found the best camping lanterns for every use and budget.

 For occasional use, a brighter lantern with replaceable batteries will work well.
 Replaceable batteries are ideal for situations in which an external charging source is unavailable.
 Candle lanterns will also work well, as they don’t require any fuel besides the candle.

 We’re fans of the classic Coleman Lantern.
-For $43, Coleman has made a solid lantern that will give you years of use.
-It produces 1,000 lumens on high, and will run for 7 hours on high before you need to switch containers.
+For $40, Coleman has made a solid lantern that will give you years of use.
+It produces 1,000 lumens on high, and it will run for 7 hours on high before you need to switch containers.

 Lantern mantles are ceramic mesh sacks that encase the flame in gas-powered lanterns.
 They keep the flame small and contained inside the lamp.

-If you take care of it, lantern mantles can last years.
+If you take care of it, a lantern mantle can last years.
 You can lengthen the life of the mantle by not dropping or shaking your lantern excessively and by not exposing it to strong wind without the globe attached.